rlue/ryanlue.com/_posts/2017-08-24-rails-render.md

 tags: [rails]
 ---

 Whenever I want to dig deeper into how Rails works, the official documentation is always the first place I go (search query: `site:api.rubyonrails.org %s`).
 It’s remarkably comprehensive, so I was surprised to discover that information about the `render` method is [actually quite fragmented][search].

-This post is an attempt to supplement the official documentation with a general introduction to the `render` method.
+This is especially confusing because `render` is used both in controllers and in view templates, and serves related (but wholly different) purposes in each.
+While there are multiple pages describing what `render` does in different contexts, there is no single document outlining the overall scope of where and how it can be used.
+This post is an attempt to address this deficiency and cover the two main purposes of `render` in broad strokes.

 ### In controllers